 "Friends go on a snowy adventure and come face to face with a deadly creature."

-A star is born!
 On this day in 2013 (in the Netherlands), Frankenstein's Army waged war for the very first time on the silver screen for audiences in attendance of the International Film Festival Rotterdam.
-Written (in part) and directed by Richard Raaphorst, the SciFi/Horror starred Robert Gwilym, Hon Ping Tang, and Alexander Terentyev.
+Written (in part) and directed by Richard Raaphorst, the SciFi/Horror starred Robert Gwilym, Hon Ping Tang, Alexander Terentyev, and others.
 According to our friends at IMDB.com, here's the plot summary:

 "In the dying days of WWII, a battalion of Russian soldiers is lured into the secret lab of a deranged scientist and forced to face off against an army of horrific flesh-and-metal war machines."